naeunoh/naeunoh.github.io/_posts/2022-07-17-intersubject-correlation.md

 (3) The third category of activity is not readily detected by synchrony approaches, but in some innovative designs (Chen et al., 2017), it is still possible to extract shared brain activity patterns by temporally reorganizing the data (e.g. during verbal recall of previously experienced stimuli) even when the original experiences of participants were out of sync.

 **Thoughts:** How is (3) different from resting-state?
 Resting-state involves no external synchronizing factors apart from the repeating noise of the scanner gradients (and noise is not of our interest) and thus is ideal for demonstrating the true null distribution of no synchrony.
-I believe resting state involves both 3 and 4.
+Thus, resting state would involve both 3 and 4.